Sarah Vaughan: Personal life

 Vaughan was married three times: to George Treadwell (1946–1958), to Clyde Atkins (1958–1961), and to Waymon Reed (1978–1981).
-Unable to bear children, Vaughan adopted a baby girl (Debra Lois) in 1961.
+Unable to bear children of her own, Vaughan adopted a baby girl (Debra Lois) in 1961.
 Debra worked in the 1980s and 1990s as an actress under the name Paris Vaughan.
 As a result of her daughter's marriage, Vaughan was the mother-in-law of former NHL star Russ Courtnall.

 In 1977, Vaughan ended her personal and professional relationship with Marshall Fisher.
 Although Fisher is occasionally referenced as Vaughan's third husband, they were never legally married.
 Vaughan began a relationship with Waymon Reed, a trumpet player 16 years her junior who was playing with the Count Basie band.
 Reed joined her working trio as a musical director and trumpet player and became her third husband in 1978.

 She was a member of the Zeta Phi Beta sorority.

 Awards and honors

 The album Sarah Vaughan with Clifford Brown and the single "If You Could See Me Now" were inducted into the Grammy Hall of Fame, an award established in 1973 to honor recordings that are at least twenty-five years old and have "qualitative or historical significance."
 In 1985 she received a star on the Hollywood Walk of Fame, and in 1988 she was inducted into the American Jazz Hall of Fame.